 If you’re trying to balance the costs of employee benefits while maintaining the kinds of offerings employees are looking for, you’ve got a lot to consider.
-The new healthcare system developed under the 2014 Patient Protection and Affordable Care Act and general competition for talent have made the benefit landscape more challenging than ever.
+On top of continuing government debate over the national healthcare system, the recent pandemic has made benefits a key area of competition for attracting talent.

 Challenges with baseline benefits